Fujikyu Private Railway train at Otsuki Station (Photo: Cathy Cawood)

 Shizuoka Prefecture

-Explore the Izu peninsula with its beautiful beaches, shrines and temples and monkey park.
+Explore the Izu peninsula with its beautiful beaches, shrines and temples.
 There's also a gold mine where you can actually try gold panning, an orchid sanctuary, an alligator garden and some great hiking trails.

 Mishima in Izu